ParrishLab/ysa-gui/docs/userguide/userguide.rst

 User Guide
 ==========

-👋 Welcome to the meaGUI User Guide!
+👋 Welcome to the YSA User Guide!

 This guide is organized into several sections covering installation, setup, and how to use the application's main features.

-If you're new to meaGUI, start with the :ref:`installation` section to set up the application.
+If you're new to YSA, start with the :ref:`installation` section to set up the application.
 Then, continue with the :ref:`walkthrough` for a step-by-step guide through opening files, running analyses, and viewing results.

 .. tip::